Zero: Circle of Flow

-Zero: the Circle of Flow is a Korean manga written by Dall-Young Lim and illustrated by ROH Sang-young.
+Zero: the Circle of Flow is a Korean manhwa written by Dall-Young Lim and illustrated by ROH Sang-young.
 It is the sequel to Zero: The Gate of the Beginning and a direct adaption of the Korean eroge of the same name.
 It features different main characters and setting from its prequel, with a few of the original characters returning.

 Plot

+Gi Yuh is a juvenile delinquent who leads a gang of students in his high school.
+After suffering a coma to save a girl from a car accident, he wakes up with strange powers that allow him to take possession of dying people.